 (See also Suicidal Behavior in Children and Adolescents Suicidal Behavior in Children and Adolescents Suicidal behavior is an action intended to harm oneself and includes suicidal gestures, suicide attempts, and completed suicide.
 Suicidal ideation is thoughts and plans about suicide.
 Suicide... read more .)

-Adolescents who abuse drugs or other substances Substance Use and Abuse in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
+Adolescents with substance use disorders Substance Use in Adolescents Substance use among adolescents ranges from experimentation to severe substance use disorders.
 All substance use, even experimental use, puts adolescents at risk of short-term problems, such... read more are more likely to injure themselves.

 In some communities, self-injury suddenly becomes a fad in a high school, and many adolescents do it.
 In such cases, self-injuries gradually stop over time.